 Egypt is one of the 16 partner countries whose relations with the EU are framed by the European Neighbourhood Policy (ENP).
 This country page presents information on DG ECFIN’s activities and economic cooperation with Egypt.

 DG ECFIN conducts regular analysis on macroeconomic and financial developments in Egypt.

 Through their regular macroeconomic dialogues, the EU and Egypt exchange views on their respective economic situations and outlooks and on the major structural challenges that they face.

-The EU held its last Macroeconomic Dialogue with Egyptian authorities in Brussels in October 2012.
-The European Commission presented the EU economic outlook based on the preliminary autumn 2012 economic forecast.
-The Egyptian authorities presented recent macroeconomic developments in their country following the 2011 revolution.
-The meeting also provided the opportunity to discuss issues related to public finance management, taxation, regional economic developments and the possibility of an IMF programme.
+The latest EU-Egypt macroeconomic dialogue took place in Cairo in February 2015.
+The European Commission presented inter alia the EU economic outlook based on the latest economic forecast.
+The Egyptian authorities outlined recent macroeconomic developments in their country following the political changes.
+The meeting also provided the opportunity to discuss issues related to price subsidy and tax reform.

 The links below provide additional information on EU-Egypt relations: